ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Methodology

+On the other hand, as we cannot access the privileged information in the real world, the student policy needs visual observations that implicitly encode object position information.
+However, the Sim2Real gap between visual images in the simulator and the real world is significant due to the vast complexity of real-world environments (e.g., various backgrounds and objects).
 To address this Sim2Real gap and enable robust spatial generalization, we propose using an individual vision module to extract the bounding box from camera views as a \textbf{consistent, low-dimensional, and complete} representation of the object’s spatial properties, such as position and size.

-\textbf{Using Bounding Boxes to Provide Complete 3D Information about the Object.} To efficiently generate a large amount of simulator data that aligns with real-world visual images, the vision module must be robust, mature, and efficient.
+\textbf{Bounding Boxes Provides Sufficient 3D Information of Objects.} To efficiently generate a large amount of simulator data that aligns with real-world visual images, the vision module must be robust and efficient.
 Considering open-vocabulary detection, we selected YOLO-World~\citep{cheng2024yolo} as the frozen 2D visual feature extraction module.
-This provides us with the bounding box of the objects as the 2D low-dimensional visual feature, which is consistent and low-dimensional.
-Notably, the inference time of YOLO-World for a single image is around 30ms , ensuring the data generalization efficiency and real-time inference in the real world.
+This provides us with the bounding box of the objects as a 2D low-dimensional visual feature, which is consistent and low-dimensional.
+Notably, the inference time of YOLO-World for a single image is around 30ms, ensuring the efficiency of real-world inference.

-In addition, to ensure that these multi-view 2D low-dimensional visual features can offer complete information about object position and size, we present a lemma: Suppose the object is a sphere, the 3D information of the object can be uniquely determined by the bounding boxes from two cameras: \begin{lemm}[Details and proofs are in Appendix~\ref{app_proof2}] Given: (1) Two pinhole cameras with known intrinsic parameters \( K_i \) and extrinsic parameters \( (R_i, t_i) \); (2) A sphere of unknown radius $r$ is fully visible in both camera images without occlusion; (3) Normalized image coordinates of the bounding boxes of the sphere in both images: Camera $i$: \( (u_{1\text{min}}, v_{i\text{min}}, u_{i\text{max}}, v_{i\text{max}}) \), the image dimensions are known (width \( W_i \) and height \( H_i \) for each camera).
+Moreover, although 2D low-dimensional visual features may lose several information in images, we demonstrate that they are sufficient for manipulation as they can contain the full complete information about object position and size by presenting the following lemma, i.e., the 3D information of a sphere can be uniquely determined by the bounding boxes from two cameras: \begin{lemma}[Details and proofs are in Appendix~\ref{app_proof2}] Given: (1) Two pinhole cameras with known intrinsic parameters \( K_i \) and extrinsic parameters \( (R_i, t_i) \); (2) A sphere of unknown radius $r$ is fully visible in both camera images without occlusion; (3) Normalized image coordinates of the bounding boxes of the sphere in both images: Camera $i$: \( (u_{1\text{min}}, v_{i\text{min}}, u_{i\text{max}}, v_{i\text{max}}) \), the image dimensions are known (width \( W_i \) and height \( H_i \) for each camera).